hyperledger/indy-node/design/anoncreds.md

 ....
 }
 ```
-`schemaDid` is Schema's DID.
+`uuid` is Schema's UUID.
 It's different from `issuerDid`.

 #### Restrictions

-* Existing Schema (identified by the Schema `did`) can be modified/changed/evolved.
+* Existing Schema (identified by the Schema `uuid`) can be modified/changed/evolved.
-* Only the `issuerDid` can modify existing Schema (that is we need to keep the ownership).
+* Only the `issuerDid` who created the Schema can modify it (that is we need to keep the ownership).
+* It's not possible to create multiple entities with the same `uuid` (so, it's unique within the ledger).

 #### State